amitmore-007/Complaint-Management-System/README.md

 ## 🌟 Overview

-**FixFlow** is a comprehensive, modern complaint management system designed for organizations that need efficient service request handling.
+**CMS** is a comprehensive, modern complaint management system designed for organizations that need efficient service request handling.
 Built with cutting-edge technologies, it provides a seamless experience for clients, technicians, and administrators while ensuring security and scalability.

-### ✨ What Makes FixFlow Special?
+### ✨ What Makes CMS Special?

 - 🔐 **WhatsApp OTP Authentication** - No passwords, just secure phone-based login
 - 📱 **Real-time Notifications** - Keep everyone informed via WhatsApp